-When shipping within the U.S., the cost varies according to the distance your package will travel.
-A short trip of 150 miles or less will be $80, but sending a bike to a freely associated state like Guam, for example, would cost the maximum price of $210.
+When shipping within the US, the cost varies according to the distance your package will travel.
+A short trip of 150 miles or less will be $84, but sending a bike to a freely associated state such as Guam, for example, would cost the maximum price of $220.50.

-Below is a breakdown of price according to shipping distance for oversize packages using USPS Retail Ground service.
-USPS Retail Ground would consider all adult bikes to be oversize packages, and delivers them within 2-8 business days.
+Below is a breakdown of prices according to shipping distance for oversize packages using USPS Retail Ground service.
+USPS Retail Ground would consider all adult bikes to be oversize packages and delivers them within two to eight business days.

 |Distance in miles||Cost|

 |Freely associated states||$220.50|